 Knowledge transfer is a top priority when it comes to channel partnerships.
 CAMs don’t need to focus on making a quota by selling for their partners or through their partners.

-Instead, they should help partners become self-sufficient in accessing programs, tools, and resources that will benefit the partnership in its entirety.
+Instead, they should help partners become self-sufficient in accessing programs, tools, and resources.

 CAMs must also proactively include their partners when it comes to marketing strategies.
-Top-performing, skilled account managers succeed by motivating and enabling their partners to proactively take steps towards generating demand for their company’s solutions.
+Skilled account managers succeed by motivating and enabling their partners to proactively take steps towards generating demand.
 This also can be supported by offering third-party inputs and connections that may not otherwise have been facilitated without the channel partner’s aid.

-Overall, your channel account manager must demonstrate their company’s benefits in any partnership while also highlighting their strengths in regard to each specific partner and their designated business goals.
+Overall, your channel account manager must demonstrate their company’s benefits in any partnership.
+At the same time, CAMS should be highlighting their strengths in regard to each specific partner and their designated business goals.
 A thorough understanding of each channel connection is key in being a successful and valuable asset to a channel partnership, as well as to any future business connections.